vladkinoman/just-my-notes/books/best-computer-science-books.md

 [The Craft of Text Editing or A Cookbook for an Emacs](http://www.finseth.com/craft/) by Craig A. Finseth (free book; this book covers all aspects of creating a character-based text editor; in the process, it discusses many aspects of creating a large application program including user interface, speed/memory/I/O tradeoffs, and many other considerations; good)

-[Modeling with Data](https://ben.klemens.org/pdfs/gsl_stats.pdf) by Ben Klemens (free book; a bridge between quantitative scientists and computer programmers; using C to do statistic, the author even wrote his own library/framework; so, the book will teach you a lot; good)
+[Modeling with Data](https://ben.klemens.org/pdfs/gsl_stats.pdf) by Ben Klemens (free book; a bridge between quantitative scientists and computer programmers; using C to do statistic, the author even wrote his own library/framework; so, the book will teach you a lot; looks interesting; good)

 [TONC GBA Programming - Game Boy Advance Development](http://www.coranac.com/tonc/text/toc.htm) (free book)